1mCoder/ansible-repo/README.md

 # 🚀 Terraform Infrastructure Setup with aws-vault

-This repository contains Terraform configurations to deploy a simple infrastructure in AWS, including EC2 instances and security groups.
-It leverages **aws-vault** to securely manage AWS credentials and uses **Ansible** to configure the servers after deployment.
+This repository provides an automated infrastructure setup for AWS using **Terraform** and **Ansible**.
+It deploys EC2 instances with the necessary security groups and configures them for PostgreSQL 16 replication.
+Terraform provisions the servers, while **aws-vault** ensures secure AWS credential management.
+After deployment, Ansible automates the installation and configuration of PostgreSQL 16, setting up a primary-replica replication between two servers.

 ## 📋 Prerequisites